Richard A. Searfoss

-Richard Alan Searfoss (June 5, 1956 – September 29, 2018) was an American aviator who was United States Air Force colonel, NASA astronaut and test pilot.
+Richard Alan "Rick" Searfoss (June 5, 1956 – September 29, 2018) was an American aviator who was United States Air Force colonel, NASA astronaut and test pilot.

 Early life

 Searfoss was born on June 5, 1956, in Mount Clemens, Michigan, but had considered Portsmouth, New Hampshire, to be his hometown.
 Growing up, he became an Eagle Scout.

-After graduating from Portsmouth Senior High School, Portsmouth, New Hampshire in 1974, he received a Bachelor of Science degree in Aeronautical Engineering from the United States Air Force Academy in 1978, and a Master of Science degree in Aeronautics from the California Institute of Technology on a National Science Foundation Fellowship in 1979.
-In the Air Force, he attended Squadron Officer School, Air Command and Staff College, and Air War College.
+Searfoss graduated from Portsmouth Senior High School in Portsmouth, New Hampshire in 1974.
+He received a Bachelor of Science degree in aeronautical engineering from the United States Air Force Academy in 1978, and a Master of Science degree in aeronautics from the California Institute of Technology on a National Science Foundation Fellowship in 1979.
+While serving in the United States Air Force, he attended Squadron Officer School, Air Command and Staff College, and Air War College.

 Air Force service

 Searfoss graduated in 1980 from Undergraduate Pilot Training at Williams Air Force Base, Arizona.
 From 1981 to 1984, he flew the F-111F operationally at RAF Lakenheath, England, followed by a tour at Mountain Home Air Force Base, Idaho, where he was an F-111A instructor pilot and weapons officer until 1987.
 In 1988 he attended the U.S. Naval Test Pilot School, Patuxent River, Maryland, as a USAF exchange officer.
 He was a flight instructor at the U.S. Air Force Test Pilot School at Edwards Air Force Base, California, when selected for the astronaut program.

 He has logged over 6,000 hours flying time in 77 different types of aircraft and over 939 hours in space.
 He also holds FAA Airline Transport Pilot, glider, and flight instructor ratings.